Out of Omicron, what’s next for this year? – Post Today Around the World

 The next species may be as prone to infestation as or even greater than the omikron. and may make the patient more severe or have no symptoms at all

 “It’s not clear what’s going to happen next,” said George Rutherford.
 An epidemiologist at the University of California in San Francisco revealed that and said that eventually the virus will mutate.
 As is the case with alpha and beta strains.
-Or it could be a huge leap forward like Delta and Omikron.
+Or it might be a huge leap forward like Delta and Omikron.
 “So what will happen next? can’t tell”

 And finally, that epidemic was over.
 But the virus is still with us to this day.